RobKenis/rob-kenis-dot-dev/docs/kubecon-2024/wednesday/1-keynote.md

 <https://developer.nvidia.com/blog/improving-gpu-utilization-in-kubernetes>

 Dynamic Resource Allocation is an alpha feature since k8s 1.26, it's a way to claim resources in Pods. <https://kubernetes.io/docs/concepts/scheduling-eviction/dynamic-resource-allocation/>

+#### NVIDIA Picasso

+Seems like a dope model for computer vision.

+To reliably run shared workloads across a shared-GPU cluster, we need to do some things in Kubernetes.
+There's some open source tooling to enhance scheduling, but these don't support GPUs yet.

+Scale out clusters need to interconnect thousands of GPUs.
+To schedule multi-node jobs, you need to be aware of 2 things:

+- Optimal placement
+- Bin packing nodes

+GPU clusters constantly run at peak performance, so component failures are expected.
+Failures can lead to throttling or failing.
+We need to detect faulty components.
+Enable inband and out-of-band GPU monitoring, combined with [kubernetes/node-problem-detector](https://github.com/kubernetes/node-problem-detector) helps detect GPU failures.